AdobeDocs/analytics-platform.en/help/data-views/component-settings/format.md

     Repeat these steps in case that you have more dimensions holding currency codes you want to use for currency conversion.

-Once you have applied the [!UICONTROL Currency Code] context label to at least one dimension, that you can define how to convert and display a currency for a metric.
+>[!NOTE]
+>

-The metric you select must have a numeric type (Double, Long, Integer, Short, Byte).
+>The metric you select for currency conversion must have a numeric type (Double, Long, Integer, Short, Byte).

+To define how to convert and display a currency for a metric:

 1. Enter the number of **[!UICONTROL Decimal places]**.

 2. Select **[!UICONTROL Convert Concurrency]**.

-3. Select the appropriate dimension from the **[!UICONTROL Currency code dimension]** list.
-This list shows all dimensions that have the [!UICONTROL Currency Code] context label applied.
+3. Based on the applied context label, the appropriate dimension from the **[!UICONTROL Currency code dimension]** list is automatically selected.
+You can select any other dimension, including dimensions to which you additionally applied the Currency code context label.

 4. Select a currency from the **[!UICONTROL Convert and display currency in]** list.